 The American Beethoven Society asked some of its members, and others, “How did Beethoven’s deafness affect his music?”
 Eleven responses are posted on their site, below.

-The factor of deafness in the life and work of Beethoven is portrayed here by the American artist Wesley Merritt. ____________________
+The factor of deafness in the life and work of Beethoven is portrayed here in a rather corny way, by the American artist Wesley Merritt. ____________________

 We have read that musicians playing Beethoven's work under his supervision, were advised to ignore him, thinking he couldn't judge their output as he couldn't hear it.
 To the contrary is this published statement by an involved musician, Joseph Bohm ----